European Union Emissions Trading System: Competitiveness

 Allocation can act as a means of addressing concerns over loss of competitiveness, and possible "leakage" (carbon leakage) of emissions outside the EU.
 Leakage is the effect of emissions increasing in countries or sectors that have weaker regulation of emissions than the regulation in another country or sector.

 Such concerns affect the following sectors: cement, steel, aluminium, pulp and paper, basic inorganic chemicals and fertilisers/ammonia.
 Leakage from these sectors was thought to be under 1% of total EU emissions.
 Correcting for leakage by allocating permits acts as a temporary subsidy for affected industries, but does not fix the underlying problem.
 Border adjustments would be the economically efficient choice, where imports are taxed according to their carbon content.
 One problem with border adjustments is that they might be used as a disguise for trade protectionism.
 Some adjustments may also not prevent emissions leakage.

 Banking and borrowing

-Within a certain trading period, banking and borrowing is allowed.
+Within a certain trading period, banking and borrowing are allowed.
 For example, a 2006 EUA can be used in 2007 (banking) or in 2005 (borrowing).
 Interperiod borrowing is not allowed.
 Member states had the discretion to decide whether banking EUAs from Phase I to Phase II was allowed.